- Overview

 Please plan to make air travel plans only after the minimum group size has been met.
 We will send you a confirmation email as soon as the trip has been confirmed.

-Arrival Airport: Maun International (MUB) in Maun, Botswana
+Arrival Airport: Kasane Airport (BBK) in Kasane, Botswana

 Departure Airport: Kenneth Kaunda International Airport (LUN) in Lusaka, Zambia